ibm-messaging/cp4i-mq-samples/README.md

 To implement the examples, follow the `README.md` found on each folder.
 Copy/paste the commands shown to a terminal session.

-Instead of performing copy/paste of individual commands, you also run the scripts provided in each folder:
+Instead of performing copy/paste of individual commands, you can run the scripts provided in each folder:

 `deploy-qm<x>-qmgr.sh` to set up and deploy the queue manager.